-Given that the iMac Pro is configurable to take up to 128GB RAM, it would be very peculiar if the Mac Pro didn’t offer that option this time round.
+Given that the iMac Pro is configurable to take up to 128GB of DDR4 memory, it would be very peculiar if the Mac Pro didn’t offer that option this time round.
 There is also the possibility that it could be configurable to 256GB RAM.

 We’d hope that Apple continues to make is easy to install more RAM when required.

 There have been requests that Apple should provide some bays for internal hard drives in the new Mac Pro.
 This might seem a bit backwards, but while flash memory is still expensive, the most cost effective option for anyone working with large file sizes is going to be a hard disk.
 Perhaps Apple will offer a Fusion Drive as a build to order option, although such a scenario is unlikely due to the amount of space it would need to allocate if hard drive options were to be included.

 As for solid state storage, this was the only option on the 2013 Mac Pro and while the machine shipped with 256GB as standard, it was possible to opt for 512GB or 1TB build to order options.
 Given that the iMac Pro offers 1TB, 2TB or 4TB of fast flash storage the new Mac Pro will surely top that.

 The current Mac Pro sports six Thunderbolt 2 ports.
 The new Mac Pro is obviously crying out for an upgrade to Thunderbolt 3 which has the added benefit of doubling up as USB Type-C.